Dear visitor of our Website,

 3.1 We obtain your personal data in various ways:

 a.
 We obtain information actively provided by you.
-For example, if you contact us, if you sign up for our newsletter or if you provide information to us in the course of our removal services.
+For example, if you contact us or if you provide information to us in the course of our removal services.
 When you provide personal data to Muto, please do not provide information that is irrelevant, not accurate and/or unnecessary for the services provided.

 c.
 We also obtain information from third parties.
-For example, we may request information about your company from the Trade Register of the Chamber of Commerce.
+For example from our affiliated companies.

 d.
 We may perform analysis on personal data about you.
 The resulting data can also qualify as personal data about you.
-For example, we may analyze which webpages are visited most frequently, and from which previous Site the Site visitor was referred to such webpage.
+For example, we may analyze which webpages are visited most frequently, and from which previous website the website visitor was referred to such webpage.

 3.2 It may be that providing certain personal data to us is a statutory or contractual requirement, a requirement necessary to enter into a contract, or that you are otherwise obliged to provide the data to us.
 If that is the case, we will inform you thereof separately, and will also explain the possible consequences if you fail to provide such personal data to us.